EQI MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns connection status and URLs, with specific details on two possible states.
-It distinguishes the purpose from siblings like 'authenticate' implicitly, but lacks explicit differentiation.
+Description clearly states the tool returns connection status and URLs, with specific behavior for different states.
+Distinguishes from sibling tools like 'authenticate' by focusing on status checking.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.